shamy1st/data-structure/README.md

   * nodes with outgoing edges should comes first, and nodes without any outgoing edges comes last.

   * How it work?
     1. traverse Depth First and go deep to the last node, add this node to stack.
+      * [X -> A -> P]
     2. go back to nodes that this node comes from and push them one by one, but after their children.
+      * push P
+      * push "children of A" then push A
+      * push "children of X", in this case push B but also after push "children of B"
+      * push X
     3. pop all elements from the stack, this is the correct order.
+      * pop X
+      * pop B
+      * pop A
+      * pop P

   ![](https://github.com/shamy1st/data-structure/blob/main/images/graph-topological-sort.png)